diamond-diadem/diamond-diadem.github.io/content/en/about/diamond.md

   <div class="right about-diamond">

 The main objective of this targeted project is to establish a digital infrastructure to accelerate the development of materials.
 It is based on one hand on a platform dedicated to simulation codes at various scales and workflows for the automation of calculation series, including high-throughput calculations, and the processing of results through artificial intelligence (AI).
-On the other hand, it relies on a database infrastructure derived from both experiments and simulations.
+On the other hand, it is based on a database infrastructure derived from both experiments and simulations.

   </div>